-One person I had the joy of working with in 2015 was Terry Williams, the founder and owner of Terry’s Unique Hot Sauce.
-Terry is a full time transit driver and for years had been making his own hot sauce at home.
-Now he was taking his passion full scale and was selling his sauces at farmers markets and local stores.
-In our initial meeting I instantly knew we needed to add a caricature of Terry in his logo and label.
+One person I had the joy of working with within 2015 was Terry Williams, the founder and owner of Terry’s Unique Hot Sauce.
+Terry is a full-time transit driver and has been making his own hot sauce at home for years.
+Now he was taking his passion full scale and was selling his sauces at farmers' markets and local stores.
+In our initial meeting, I instantly knew we needed to add a caricature of Terry in his logo and label.
 It is his unique sauce after all!

 I remember the first time I met Kathryn.
 My wife and I were visiting her family at their cottage north of Peterborough Ontario.
-She had sketch pad and pencil in hand.
+She had a sketch pad and pencil in hand.
 A number of her pieces were on display around the cottage.
-I was taken back by the quality and personality of her work.
-She was soon heading off to Sheridan College, globally recognized for their arts and animations programs.
-Following college she spent some time interning with Pixar and she was now back in Ontario.
+I was taken aback by the quality and personality of her work.
+She was soon heading off to Sheridan College, globally recognized for its arts and animation programs.
+After college, she spent some time interning with Pixar and was now back in Ontario.

 Kathryn played a key role in a children’s app I had designed (Flipidee) recently and I knew she would draw the perfect caricature for Terry’s logo and labels.
 She did just that!
 Terry was gobsmacked when I first showed him her work.
-She had captured his unique person in a fun and whimsical way, no modifications needed, we were ready to print!
+She had captured his unique personality in a fun and whimsical way, no modifications were needed, and we were ready to print!